corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization-default-evolution.md

 {{< /tabs >}}

-When we serialize `e` its properties will be encoded in order of its primary constructors parameters, so:
+When you serialize `e`, its properties are encoded in the order of its primary constructor's parameters:

 `999,hello`

-Were those parameters to be reordered post serialisation then deserializing, without evolution, would fail with a basic type error as we’d attempt to create the new value of `Example5` with the values provided in the wrong order:
+If you reorder those parameters post-serialization, then deserializing without evolution will fail with a basic type error.
+This is because the framework would attempt to create the new value of `Example5` with the values provided in the wrong order:

 {{< tabs name="tabs-12" >}}
 {{% tab name="kotlin" %}}